 - One person is supporting the other through college or graduate school

 While an action in partition might be able to address some of these issues, a cohabitation agreement is often the best path.
-A cohabitation agreement will be interpreted and enforced according to the standard rules of Missouri, Illinois, Kansas and Oklahoma contract law.
+A cohabitation agreement will be interpreted and enforced according to the standard rules of Missouri, Illinois, Kansas, Oklahoma and Nebraska contract law.
 Just about any arrangements you choose to make will be valid, provided they reflect the free and informed agreement of the parties and contain no illegal terms.

 Unmarried couples, gay or lesbian couples, business partners on intimate terms, and even older couples with prior marriages may want to consider a cohabitation agreement.